You don’t have to paste on a fake smile and struggle through it.

 The holidays are about enjoyment, love, family, and warm fuzzies.

 It doesn’t take all the trimmings to get into the holiday spirit.
-My ideal holiday celebration involves relaxing, watching a few holiday flicks, listening to a bit of Christmas music and consuming hot chocolate.
-The people I love get gift cards, and they still know that I love them, because I show it all the other days of the year.
+My ideal holiday celebration involves relaxing.
+I watch a few holiday flicks, listen to a bit of Christmas music and consume hot chocolate.
+The people I love get gift cards.
+They still know that I love them because I show it all the other days of the year.

 Energy is limited, spend it where it needs spending.